Animal sale permits

 Individuals or organisations wanting to hold an animal sale event can apply to the Minister for Agriculture for an animal sale permit.

-The permit is to allow for the sale of animals outside of a pet shop or residential property.
+The permit allows the sale of animals outside of a pet shop or residential property.

 Sale events might include: